vistadataproject/documents/Submissions/mitre/README.md

-### Network Latency
+### Transaction Processing
-What are the current network latency for reading data? writing data?
+What are the current network latency for Reading any data to VISTA?
+Writing?
+Transaction processing?

 System |  Functionality | Latancy
 ---|---|---
-VISTA /CPRS | read/write |   < 0.2 sec for all transactions <br> This is the gold standard MDWS | read-only | NA
-JLV | read-only |  NA
-VPR | read-only |  NA
-eHMP | read-only |  ???
+VISTA /CPRS | read/write |   < 0.2 sec for all transactions <br> This is the gold standard MDWS | read-only | Restricted to a subset of CPRS RPCs JLV | read-only |  Restricted to a subset of CPRS and VPR RPCs VPR | read-only |  Restricted to the VPR RPCs eHMP | read-only |  ???